SQL Database Transport

 Features

-The database transport supports:
+The SQL transport supports:

-- Publish/subscribe using polymorphic, topic-based message routing
+- Publish/subscribe messaging using polymorphic, topic-based routing

-- Topic-to-topic and topic-to-queue subscriptions
+- Topic-to-topic and topic-to-queue subscriptions, enabling sophisticated message routing options

 - Multiple subscription types including All (fan-out), Routing Key (direct), and Pattern (topic)

-- Dead-letter (_skipped) and error sub-queues
+- Dead-letter (_skipped) and error sub-queues with functions to move messages back into the main queue

 - Message scheduling, including cancellation